How Many YouTube Shorts Should You Post Per Day? (2026)

 The short answer: 1-3 Shorts per day if you can maintain quality, or 3-7 per week if you're a solo creator.
 The real answer depends on your channel size, goals, and capacity to produce content that retains viewers.

 YouTube Shorts has 2 billion monthly users and drives over 200 billion daily views, according to Loopex Digital's 2026 statistics report.
-The opportunity is large, but only if you post at the right frequency.
+The opportunity is massive, but only if you post at the right frequency.

 Recommended YouTube Shorts Posting Frequency